Will-McBurney/Advent-of-Code/README.md

 2) I have cleaned up the code to ensure it is "readable" to my standards (that is, this code is at the level I would be willing to share it with my students as an example solution to a given problem.
 This doesn't include documentation
 3) I have removed any obvious bad optimizations (bad data structure choices, bad algorithms, unnecessary recalculations, etc.)

+These rules weren't initially established, and so I'm looking to clean up those early implementations.

 ## Feedback